What added parties do

 Added parties have the same rights and responsibilities as appellants and respondents.

-If you’re an added party, you can:
+If you’re an added party, you’re responsible for:

 Who are added parties